Apparently, people want to know stuff and things about us. Here you go…

 So, we can substitute things in your recipes?

-Yes and no. Substitute at your own risk and know it will change nutrition content and outcome.
+Yes and no. Substitute at your own risk and know it will change nutrition content and recipe outcome.
 We include brands in our recipes because there are differences (especially with flours).
 We are partial to Anthony’s Goods flours because they deliver consistent quality and results.
-You can buy Anthony’s products directly from the company via our affiliate link above, or on Amazon.
-We can’t offer substitution advice.
+You can buy Anthony’s products directly from the company via our affiliate link above, in some stores, or on Amazon.
+We can’t always offer substitution advice.

 I tried your recipe and it failed.
 Miserably.

 Outside of substitutions, we don’t know why that may have happened, unfortunately.
 If you feel a recipe needs clarification, post in the recipe comments (along with any changes you made) and we’ll address it ASAP.

 What do you do with the food you cook for the blog?
 Have you eaten literally every recipe on this blog?

 The food we cook is for us.
 We just happen to blog about it.
 So, yes, we’ve literally eaten every last recipe.
 We make them a few times before posting, so we know they’re just right.

 How do I start a food blog?